 [ * * * ]

-(4)An eligible lender purchasing a rehabilitated loan must establish a repayment schedule that meets the same requirements that are applicable to other FFEL Program loans of the same loan type as the rehabilitated loan and must permit the borrower to choose any statutorily available repayment plan for that loan type.
+(4)(i) An eligible lender purchasing a rehabilitated loan must establish a repayment schedule that meets the same requirements that are applicable to other FFEL Program loans of the same loan type as the rehabilitated loan and must permit the borrower to choose any statutorily available repayment plan for that loan type.
 The lender must treat the first payment made under the nine payments as the first payment under the applicable maximum repayment term, as defined under § 682.209(a) or (e).
-For Consolidation loans, the maximum repayment term is based on the balance outstanding at the time of loan rehabilitation.T[ * * * ]
+For Consolidation loans, the maximum repayment term is based on the balance outstanding at the time of loan rehabilitation.

+(ii) The purchase of a rehabilitated loan is not considered a borrower’s entry into repayment or resumption of repayment for the purposes of interest capitalization under § 682.202(b).

+[ * * * ]

 (vi) Within 15 business days of its determination of the borrower's loan rehabilitation payment amount, the guaranty agency must provide the borrower with a written rehabilitation agreement which includes the borrower's payment amount calculated under paragraph (b)(1)(iii), a prominent statement that the borrower may object orally or in writing to the payment amount, with the method and timeframe for raising such an objection, and an explanation of any other terms and conditions applicable to the required series of payments that must be made before the borrower's account can be considered for repurchase by an eligible lender or assignment to the Secretary (i.e., rehabilitated).
 To accept the agreement, the borrower must sign and return the agreement or accept the agreement electronically under a process provided by the agency.
 The agency may not impose any conditions unrelated to the amount or timing of the rehabilitation payments in the rehabilitation agreement.
 The written rehabilitation agreement must inform the borrower—